Ragmaanir/microtest/README.md

 ## Development

-I am using guardian to run the tests on each change.
-Also the guardian task uses the computer voice to report build/test failure/success.
 Run `bin/build` to run tests and generate `README.md` from `README.md.template` and generate the images of the test outputs (using an alpine docker image).